glnd-drn/glnd-drn/README.md

 - 🌱 I’m currently learning **Oracle**

-- 💬 Ask me about **anything!
-If I know I can help you, and If I'm not we can search it and learn together.**
+- 💬 Feel free to ask me about anything!
+If I have the knowledge, I'll be happy to assist you, and if I don't, we can explore and learn together.

 - 📫 How to reach me **glendaduranc@hotmail.com**